Course Contents

 (5) Safe storage of firearms at home;

-(6) The requirements of this state for obtaining a certificate of qualification for a concealed carry endorsement from the sheriff of the individual's county of residence and a concealed carry endorsement issued by the department of revenue;
+(6) The requirements of this state for obtaining a concealed carry permit from the sheriff of the individual's county of residence;

 (7) The laws relating to firearms as prescribed in this chapter;

-(8) The laws relating to the justifiable use of force as prescribed in chapter 563, RSMo;
+(8) The laws relating to the justifiable use of force as prescribed in chapter 563;

-(9) A live firing exercise of sufficient duration for each applicant to fire a handgun, from a standing position or its equivalent, a minimum of fifty rounds at a distance of seven yards from a B-27 silhouette target or an equivalent target;
+(9) A live firing exercise of sufficient duration for each applicant to fire either a revolver or a semiautomatic pistol, from a standing position or its equivalent, a minimum of twenty rounds from the handgun at a distance of seven yards from a B-27 silhouette target or an equivalent target;

-(10) A live fire test administered to the applicant while the instructor was present of twenty rounds from a standing position or its equivalent at a distance from a B-27 silhouette target, or an equivalent target, of seven yards.
+(10) A live fire test administered to the applicant while the instructor was present of twenty rounds from either a revolver or a semiautomatic pistol from a standing position or its equivalent at a distance from a B-27 silhouette target, or an equivalent target, of seven yards.

 These two sections of Revised Missouri Statutes must be taught in order to be in compliance with the law.
 They, therefore, are the course contents.
 A training syllabus will be provided when you receive your course materials.
 This will include our "Learn To Carry" course manual containing information on all the topics required by these two sections.
 If you have questions concerning the meaning or how these standards will be applied, please see our FAQs page.